lily983/Debug-ROS/README.md

   ros::spin() ros::spinOnce() are both to invoke callback function when the service/action are been called.

   Write callbackqueue and thread works similar as use spin function directly.
 Check ros tutorial for more detail.

+  ## Debug unable to call ros service
+  Just check the spelling of service name!!
+I spelled 'test' to 'text' and spent a hour to debug it.... f..k

 # ROS-Gazebo
 ## Spawn model into the world